guillermoasaro/paperclip-googledrive/README.md

 ```
 The `:google_drive_client_secret_path` option

-Thise is obtained from your Google Drive app settings and the authorization Rake task.
+This is the path of the file which was obtained from your Google Drive app settings and the authorization Rake task.

-Example `path/to/client_secret.json`:
+Example of the overridden `path/to/client_secret.json` file:
 ```json
 {
   "client_id": "4444-1111.apps.googleusercontent.com",